Valmar33/no_gfx_api/readme.md

 ## Shaders

-It is possible to write shaders in any language that compiles to SPIR-V. no_gfx_api uses Scalar Vulkan layout which means that CPU and GPU memory layout for structures is the same.
-You need to have these exact bindings in your shader if you are not using MUSL or Slang:
+It is possible to write shaders in any language that compiles to SPIR-V. You need to have these exact bindings in your shader if you are not using MUSL or Slang:

 ```glsl
 layout(set = 0, binding = 0) uniform texture2D texture_heap[];